 NBFC’s refers to non-banking financial companies.
 Today in India there are more than 30 peer to peer lending platforms in operation.

 Regulators around the world have struggled to define the new type of online lender.
 In the UK, where P2P originated, the FCA has worked hand in hand with platforms to get it right.
 In the US online lenders that allow retail investors to participate must manage diverse financial laws in each individual state.
 In China, the largest peer to peer market in the world, regulators have been hesitant to aggressively regulate the industry in light of flagging economic growth and the need for access to capital for SMEs.
-At the end of last month regulators announced new rules which are expected to clamp down on the many online lenders many which have operated without proper managerial oversight.
+At the end of last month regulators announced new rules which are to clamp down on the many online lenders many which have operated without proper managerial oversight.

 Venture Catalysts-funded i2iFunding plans to offer bill-discounting options and then follow up with auto-loan products on the platform.
 The platform is currently in talks with an NBFC to offer bill discounting to its existing user base.
-Bill discounting loan sizes could range from `50,000 to `20 lakh, offering an interest rate of approximately 15%.
+Bill discounting loan sizes could range from `50,000 to `20 lakh, offering an interest rate of ly 15%.

 India is the 2nd largest country in the world by population and the 7th largest economy by nominal GDP.
 The economy is developing rapidly but remains challenged by widespread economic disparity and social issues.

 “This is a natural progression and a logical starting point for P2P products.
 However, it’s important to distinguish between essential versus discretionary assets.
 Also with Aadhar, eKYC and IndiaStack access to credit will be easier for many more people than in the past,” Swamy added.